itsdarklikehell/dm-assist/README_EN.md

 If the grid is enabled on the map, the token will be magnetically attached to it.

+#### Change/ add tokens
+To add/replace an image to a character, upload the image to the Tokens folder of your campaign.
+> Important: When using character files with LSS, tokens may not be downloaded automatically due to server unavailability.
+In this case, download the image manually to the Tokens folder **with exactly the file name that LSS suggests.**

 ![tokens.png](illustrations/tokens.png)

 For tokens, you can change the display mode and font size of the name signature in [settings](#appearance).
 There are 3 display options in total